bitcoin-computer/bitcoin-computer-lib/README.md

 node --experimental-modules index.mjs
 ````

-If you get an error "Insuffienct funds in \<your address\>" have a look at the secion [Fund your computer](#-Fund-your-computer) below.
+If you get an error "Insuffienct funds in \<your address\>" have a look at the secion <a href="#fund-your-computer">Fund Your Computer</a> below.
 Run the code again after funding the wallet and you will see:

 ```
 Counter {
   n: 1,
-  _owners: [ '028b43c3e12159179c...' ],
+  _id: '83553f27c9e4651323f1ebb...',
-  _amount: 2000
+  _rev: '290923708ca56ea448dd67...'
 }
 ```